Return to Deadlands: The Weird West

 Hunting Grounds: The spirit world, which the Reckoning opened up.
 Not every spirit there is evil, but enough of them are.

-Lost Angels: Largest city in California's Great Maze, run by Rev. John Prosperi and his Reformed Church of Lost Angels.
-Evil followers of the Church's original leader, Ezekiel Grimme, head the secretive Cult of Lost Angels.
+Lost Angels (Los Angeles): Largest city in California's Great Maze, run by Rev. John Prosperi and his Reformed Church of Lost Angels.
+In contrast, the underground Cult of Lost Angels follows the evil teachings of (deceased) founder Ezekiel Grimme.
 A nearby area known as Ghost Town still burns with ghostfire to this day, remnant of the Great Rail Wars.

-Lost Sons: A group of Natives, led by Raven, who unleashed the Reckoning.
+Lost Sons: A group of Natives, led by the evil shaman Raven, who unleashed the Reckoning.
 Their faces are horrifically scarred from it.

 Manitou: Evil human souls, effectively lesser demons who serve the Reckoners.
 They empower the Harrowed, magic, and mad science.